neilenns/mobiflight-docs/content/boards/arduino-pro-micro/index.md

 ## Specifications

-- 12 digital IO pins, 5 with PWM support
+- 12 digital IO pins, 5 with PWM support.
-- 9 analog inputs (can be used as digital inputs)
+- 9 analog inputs (can be used as digital inputs).

 > [!WARNING]
 > Some lower-cost Arduino Pro Micro boards, particularly those purchased from AliExpress, are 8MHz